TuDatTr/dotfiles/README.md

 * thunderbird - Install whatever you like, but you might need to change it up in the .config/i3/config.
 * termite - Prefered terminal emulator, since urxvt can't handle powerline well.
 * powerline-fonts - Powerline fonts for the Powerlevel9k-theme
-* awesome-terminal-fonts - Font to display cool icons like: , ,  or .
+* awesome-terminal-fonts - Font with cool icons.
 Necessary for powerlevel9k.
 * zsh-theme-powerlevel9k - Powerlevel9k-theme for zsh
 * evince - pdf viewer, default to view compiled LaTeX-files with auctex(emacs plugin)